QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## A Constrained-to-a-Constant-Growth-Rate Ramsey Government

-We now consider a peculiar model of optimal government behavior.
+We now consider a different model of optimal government behavior.

-We created this version of the model  to highlight an aspect of an optimal government policy associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.
+We created this version of the model  to highlight an aspect of a Ramsey plan associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.

-Instead of allowing the Ramsey government to choose different settings of its instrument at different moments, we now assume that at time $0$, a Ramsey  government at time $0$ once and for all  chooses a **constant** sequence
+Instead of allowing the government to choose different settings of its instrument at different moments, we now assume that at time $0$, a  government at time $0$ once and for all  chooses a **constant** sequence
 $\mu_t = \check \mu$ for all $t \geq 0$.

 We  assume that the government knows the perfect foresight outcome implied by equation {eq}`eq_old2` that $\theta_t = \check \mu$ when there is  a constant